biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 4. Remove from heat immediately and pour into a heatproof bowl.
 Let cool to room temperature.

 Watch Carefully!
 Butter can go from perfectly browned to burnt in seconds.
-Stay attentive!
+Stay attentive.

 2